-- ► Go to asti.hel.fi - ► Choose the language in the top right corner - Click on the Log in button to go to Suomi.fi e-identification - Choose your preferred method for identification - Once you have identified yourself, choose Continue to continue to the service - Check your personal details and choose Continue
+- 1. Go to asti.hel.fi - 2.
+Choose the language in the top right corner - 3.
+Click on the Log in button to go to Suomi.fi e-identification - 4.
+Choose your preferred method for identification and identify yourself. - 5.
+Upon logging in for the first time, accept the processing of your personal data on Asti

-How to enrol to school
+Enrolling to school